 Historical Evolution and Legal Framework of AML in Bangladesh

 Bangladesh's battle against money laundering gained momentum following a state of emergency declared on January 11, 2007.
 A caretaker government assumed power with the primary objective of combatting corruption.
 Paradoxically, the amount of money laundered through formal banking channels increased during this period.

-In 2002, the government passed the Money Laundering Prevention Act to combat the problem of money laundering.
-The government then implemented the UN Convention Against Corruption in 2007.
-(UNCAC).
-In 2007, the government designated the Anti-Money Laundering Department (AMLD) of the Central Bank as the government's national Financial Intelligence Unit (FIU).
-The government passed the Money Laundering Prevention Ordinance (MLPO 2008) and the Anti-Terrorism Ordinance in 2008.
-(ATO 2008).
-Both laws make it easier for countries to work together to combat money laundering, including recovering cash that has been unlawfully moved to or from other nations.
+In 2002, Bangladesh enacted the Money Laundering Prevention Act, signaling the government's commitment to tackling money laundering.
+Subsequently, in 2007, Bangladesh ratified the United Nations Convention Against Corruption (UNCAC), further strengthening its AML efforts.
+The government designated the Anti-Money Laundering Department (AMLD) of the Central Bank as the national Financial Intelligence Unit (FIU).
+Furthermore, the Money Laundering Prevention Ordinance (MLPO 2008) and the Anti-Terrorism Ordinance (ATO 2008) were enacted, facilitating international cooperation in combatting money laundering and recovering unlawfully moved assets.

 The cornerstone of AML legislation in Bangladesh includes the Money Laundering Prevention Act, the UNCAC, and the MLPO 2008.
 These laws establish a robust legal framework for identifying, preventing, and prosecuting money laundering activities within the country.
 Moreover, they empower authorities to collaborate with foreign counterparts in cross-border investigations.